k8-g/T1A2-Portfolio/README.md

 **Mobile & Desktop views**
-- Some page's main content, as well as all navigation bars, have two separate CSS stylesheets, to change what the user sees depending on the size of the screen they are viewing from.
+- Some page's main content, as well as all navigation bars, have two separate CSS stylesheets that makes the pages responsive; to change what the user sees depending on the size of the screen they are viewing from.
 This is labeled as 'mobile view' and 'desktop view' and is utilised in the following pages; About page, Projects overview page, and Blogs overview page.

 **Buttons**